Richmond Barracks will began a phased reopening on Monday July 6th.

 We have been working hard to prepare for your safe return.
 We will be operating in line with Government guidelines and under strict health and safety protocols.

-Bookings for our July and August tours are now open.
+Bookings for our upcoming tours are now open.

 We strongly advise all visitors to book in advance via our website or phone-line.
 Please note that we will not be accepting cash on site, but all card transactions will be facilitated.

 For any indoor events at Richmond Barracks please note that social distancing remains our primary method of protecting the health and safety of our staff and visitors.

 Signage and floor markings are present to help identify the recommended 2 metre distance required for effective social distancing, however government guidelines strongly recommend wearing a face covering in indoor public spaces.

 Spanning over 200 years, discover the story of Richmond Barracks and the key role that it played in the history of our nation.

 Learn about the lives of the soldiers who were stationed here from 1814 and the community that grew around them, about the 1916 Rising rebels who were court-martialed here before embarking on the walk to their execution at nearby Kilmainham Gaol.
 And learn about the people who lived and studied here after the army had left.
 Many unknown people are connected to the barracks; soldiers, their families, rebels and students, but each one has a unique story to tell.